There are no tests to diagnose chemo brain. Cancer survivors who experience these symptoms often score within normal ranges on memory tests.

 Your doctor may recommend blood tests, brain scans or other tests to rule out other causes of memory problems.
-But if no apparent cause can be found for your symptoms, your doctor may refer you to a specialist who can help you cope with memory changes.

 Learning to adapt and cope with memory changes may involve: